 Private investments in public equity (or "PIPEs" as they are more commonly known) typically involve the issue of preference or ordinary shares, or convertible unsecured loan stock ("CULS"), by a publicly traded company, often to a private equity, venture, growth or other fund.
 The issue is usually done at a discount to the prevailing market value.

-Given the economic crisis arising out of the COVID-19 pandemic, listed companies in the UK are looking at creative fundraising solutions to meet their cashflow requirements, and PIPE transactions may fit the bill, although they are not without their issues.
+Given the continuing economic crisis arising out of the COVID-19 pandemic, and the onset of a second national lockdown, listed companies in the UK will again be looking at fundraising options.
+Many listed companies were able to raise cash in the public equity market in the first wave, but the second wave may push issuers to look at more creative fundraising solutions to meet their cashflow requirements, and PIPE transactions may fit the bill, although they are not without their issues.

 The principal complexities for UK public companies undertaking PIPEs can be found in company law and in the Listing Rules (which apply to all companies whose shares are admitted to the Official List).
 The investor protection committee guidelines issued on behalf of UK institutional investors by bodies such as the Investment Association ("IPC Guidelines"), which apply to all companies on the Official List, can also create issues.
 Although compliance with IPC Guidelines is not mandatory, non-compliance may result in any shareholder approval required for the PIPE not being obtained.